carueda/cfg/readme.md

 # `@Cfg`

-`@Cfg` is a [Scalameta](http://scalameta.org/)-based annotation that allows to specify a configuration schema such that concrete configurations can be loaded and used while enjoying full type safety and the code completion and navigation capabilities of your IDE.
+`@Cfg` is a [Scalameta](http://scalameta.org/)-based annotation that allows to specify the configuration of your application or library such that concrete configurations can be loaded and used while enjoying full type safety and the code completion and navigation capabilities of your IDE.

 WIP